yash-suryarao/DevOps-Notes/2-GitHub.md

 <h3> What is Git? </h3>
-=> Git is a distributed version control system (DVCS) widely used for tracking changes in source code during software development.
-It allows multiple developers to work on the same project simultaneously, keeping track of every individual contribution.
+=> Git is a free open source distributed version control system widely used for tracking changes in source code during software development.
+It allows multiple developers to work on the same project simultaneously, keeping track of every individual contribution. <br>

+It is used for:
+1. Tracking code changes <br>
+2. Tracking who made changes <br>
+3. Coding collaboration